2015 proposed spring prescribed burning operations

-The Umatilla National Forest is planning and preparing for the fall prescribed burning program.
-Forest visitors can expect to encounter prescribed burning activities this fall and need to avoid camping in or near one of the following treatment areas.
+The Umatilla National Forest is planning and preparing for the spring prescribed burning program.
+Forest visitors can expect to encounter prescribed burning activities and need to avoid camping in or near one of the treatment areas.

 Why prescribed burn?

 Prescribed burns are used to achieve several goals.
 Most burns are prescribed to reduce the risk of catastrophic wildfire by reducing dead fuel accumulation, rearranging fuel accumulations and effecting the live vegetation in the area.

 Research has shown that, in areas where prescribed burning has taken place, wildfires are more likely to stay in the surface fuels, close to the ground, and out of the tree crowns.
 Previous fuel treatments and prescribed burns on Umatilla National Forest Lands played a significant role in stopping the progress of the 2006 Columbia Complex Wildfire and the 2005 School Wildfire.

 Prescribed burning is also used to significantly lower the risks that wildland fires represent to local communities, such as public safety and loss of private property.

 Prescribed fire activities produce many positive benefits for big game animals such as mule deer, Rocky Mountain elk, and whitetailed deer.
 The absence of frequent low intensity fires in the landscape due to past fire suppression has caused a decline in forage quantity and quality in many areas of the Blue Mountains.

 Also, with years of conifer encroachment, browse species such as bitterbrush, mountain mahogany, aspen, choke and bitter cherry, willow and other hardwoods species have declined or are essentially unavailable as forage.
 These hardwoods are an important source of high quality forage for deer and elk, especially as they prepare for winter, and again in the spring as they replenish lost body mass from the previous winter.